Reliance Capital

-Reliance Capital has businesses in asset management, mutual funds, life insurance and general insurance, commercial finance, home finance, stock broking, wealth management services, distribution of financial products, private equity, asset reconstruction, proprietary investments and other activities in financial services.
-The company operates across India and has over 20 million customers and workforce of approximately 15,595 as of 1 May 2017.
+Reliance Capital is an Indian financial services company.
+It has businesses in asset management, mutual funds, life insurance and general insurance, commercial finance, home finance, stock broking, wealth management services, distribution of financial products, private equity, asset reconstruction, proprietary investments and other activities in financial services.

-Anil Ambani, promoter of Reliance Group is the Chairman of Reliance Capital, while Amitabh Jhunjhunwala is the Vice-Chairman and Anmol Ambani as the Executive Director.

-The Reserve Bank of India (RBI) had on 29 November 2021 superseded the board of Reliance Capital in view of payment defaults and serious governance issues.
+Anil Ambani was the promoter and chairman of Reliance Capital, before the Reserve Bank of India (RBI) on 29 November 2021 superseded the board of Reliance Capital in view of payment defaults and serious governance issues.
+In 2025, the company was taken over by the Hinduja Group.